Skip to main content

 Remarks

 • You can reserve more memory by increasing the value of --cpus-per-task, as long as the request does not exceed the total memory available on the node.
-Attention, the computing hours will be deducted in proportion, for example:
+Be careful, the computing hours will be deducted in proportion, for example:

 • on the CPU partition, by specifying the options --ntasks=10 --cpus-per-task=2, 20 CPU cores will be reserved and therefore accounted for your job.

-• if you reserve 1 GPU on the default GPU partition with the options --ntasks=1 --gres=gpu:1 --cpus-per-task=20, the equivalent of a job on 2 GPU will be charged to you because of --cpus-per-task=20.
+• if you reserve 1 GPU on the default GPU partition with the options --ntasks=1 --gres=gpu:1 --cpus-per-task=20, the equivalent of a job on 2 GPUs will be charged to you because of --cpus-per-task=20.

 • If you reserve a compute node exclusively, you have access to the entire memory of the node, regardless of the value given to --cpus-per-task.
 The equivalent of a job on the entire node is then charged to you.